pcoulso1/DevOps-Course-Starter/README.md

 ## Notes

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like developement mode (which also enables features like hot reloading when you make a file change).
-There's also a number of variables which are used to connect to Trello;
+There's also a number of variables which are used to connect to MongoDb;
-* TRELLO_BASE_URL - the URL of the Trello api server e.g. https://api.trello.com/1
+* MONGO_HOST - the host of the MongoDB cluster e.g. cluster0.xrdya.mongodb.net
+* MONGO_USER_NAME - the username used to connect to MongoDB (please MongoDB setup)
-* TRELLO_KEY - the Trello key (please Trello setup)
+* MONGO_PASSWORD - the password used to connect to MongoDB (please MongoDB setup)
-* TRELLO_TOKEN - the Trello key (please Trello setup)
+* MONGO_DEFAULT_DATABASE - the database which the application will used, default to todoBoard (please MongoDB setup)

 When running `setup.sh`, the `.env.template` file will be copied to `.env` if the latter does not exist.